Quindaro Underground Railroad Museum

-Kansas City's Vernon School originally operated as the Colored School of Quindaro and began operation in the years leading up to the Civil War when it provided instruction to African Americans, including many former slaves, who had recently arrived in the territory of Kansas.
-The original school building was expanded several times before being replaced by the current brick facility in 1936.
-This facility was built using funds from President Franklin D. Roosevelt’s New Deal program.
-The school was named after William Tecumseh Vernon, an African American leader from Kansas City who had served as the president of Western University.
+Kansas City's Vernon School was constructed in 1936 and now houses a community center.
+The school dates back to 1858 with the opening of what was then known as the Colored School of Quindaro, an institution of education and uplift within a community that earned a reputation for their support of the abolition of slavery.
+The school began operation in the years leading up to the Civil War when it provided instruction to African Americans, including many former slaves, who had recently arrived in the territory of Kansas.
+That original school building from the antebellum era was expanded several times before being replaced by the current brick facility in 1936 with funds from President Franklin D. Roosevelt’s New Deal program.
+The school was later expanded in 1950 and is named in honor of William Tecumseh Vernon, an African American leader from Kansas City who had served as the president of Western University.
 Vernon also served as Register of the US Treasury and was a bishop in the African Methodist Episcopal Church.
-The school operated until 1971, when the school was closed and the African American students were sent to Quindaro Elementary School as part of the city's integration plan.
+The school operated until 1971, when the school was closed and the remaining students were sent to Quindaro Elementary School as part of the city's integration plan which began in the mid-1950s.
 After closing, the building became a community center and now houses the Quindaro Underground Railroad Museum.

 Backstory and Context